rbisdorff/Digraph3/docSphinx/tutorial.rst

     *Figure* 15b: Isomorphic permutation graphs

-And, we recover indeed *isomorphic copies* of the original random graph (see Fig. 15a).
+And, we recover indeed two *isomorphic copies* of the original random graph (see Fig. 15a).

 Back to :ref:`Tutorial-label`